ejovo13/fmdt_python_clean/docs/iz_one_and_only.md

 [256 rows x 4 columns]
 ```

 When running multiple diffent videos with the same core set of arguments, it might be a good idea to isolate log_paths.
-To automatically cache the log information in a unique folder, call `detect` with the `safe_df` parameter set to `True` instead of using `log_path`:
+To automatically cache the log information in a unique folder, call `detect` with the `save_df` parameter set to `True` instead of using `log_path`:

 ```
 >>> res = v.detect(save_df=True)